My publications (2012 onwards)

 • Lupton, D. and Willis, K. (2021) (editors) The COVID-19 Crisis: Social Perspectives.
 Abingdon: Routledge.

-• Lupton, D. and Leahy, D. (eds) (2022) Creative Approaches to Health Education: New Ways of Thinking, Making, Doing, Teaching and Learning.
+• Lupton, D. and Leahy, D. (editors) (2022) Creative Approaches to Health Education: New Ways of Thinking, Making, Doing, Teaching and Learning.
 Abingdon: Routledge.

 Book chapters